chhuang-one/sqxclib/doc/SqStorage.md

 ## updateAll (Where conditions)

 sq_storage_update_all() is used to modify the existing records in a table and return number of rows changed.
+It can update specific columns by appending column names to its arguments, but the last argument must be NULL.
 Parameter 'SQL statement' must exclude "UPDATE table_name SET column=value".
-Then append list of column name, the last argument must be NULL.

-Note: SqQuery can generate SQL statement exclude "UPDATE table_name SET column=value".
+Note: [SqQuery](SqQuery.md) can generate SQL statement exclude "UPDATE table_name SET column=value".
 Please see above "getAll (with SqQuery)".

 e.g. update specific columns in rows.